 The financial assets of the Fund are invested in the NLDF, which invests in a narrow band of low risk assets such as government bonds and cash.
 The Sports Council has no control over the investment of Funds in the NLDF.
-At 31 March 2011 the Market Value of investment in the NLDF was £9.848 million.
-In the year the average return on these investments was 1.13 per cent.
-Cash balances which are drawn down from the Fund to pay grant commitments and operating costs were held in an interest bearing current account up to August 2010, which on average carried an interest rate of 0.5 per cent in the year.
-A new account was set up in July 2010 which funds are now received into, and there is no interest earned, as it is part of the northern Ireland government pooling agreement.
-The cash balance at the year end was £0.528 million.
+At the 31 March 2012 the Market Value of investment in the NLDF was £9.271 million.
+In the year the average return on these investments was 2.26 per cent.
+Cash balances which are drawn down from the Fund to pay grant commitments and operating costs were held in an non-interest bearing current account, as it is part of the northern Ireland government pooling agreement.
+The cash balance at the year-end was £0.327 million.
 The Sports Council consider that the Fund is not exposed to significant interest rate risks.